Haddrill/pitriplaser/README.md

 Program to run a trip laser system from a rasberry pi

 ## Project developed by:
--Jetrin Anderson
+- Jetrin Anderson
--Shadi Edalatian
+- Shadi Edalatian
--Shaun Haddrill
+- Shaun Haddrill

 ## Description
 This project was developed for subject IFB 102 at QUT University.